gulbalasalamov/springboot-web-datajpa-postgresql/README.md

 Packaging application into .jar, multiple instance of the application can be run.
 To run another instance of the app, start it in another port.

  > java -jar springdemo-0.0.1-SNAPSHOT.jar --server.port=8082

  ![Intro Page](https://github.com/gulbalasalamov/springboot-web-datajpa-postgresql/blob/master/docs/jar_instances.png)

+the .jar file can be accessed from releases: https://github.com/gulbalasalamov/springboot-web-datajpa-postgresql/releases/tag/v1.0